 The Board of Statutory Auditors did not audit the financial statements of such companies.
-EY S.p.A., the company entrusted with the audit of Reply's Consolidated Financial Statements, has issued its report on today's date, in which it confirms that, in its opinion:
+EY S.p.A., the company entrusted with the audit of Reply's Consolidated Financial Statements, has issued its report on March 26, 2019 in which it confirms that, in its opinion:

-• the Consolidated Financial Statements of the Reply Group as at 31 December 2017 conform to the International Financial Reporting Standards (IFRS) endorsed by the European Union, as well as to the measures issued to implement Article 9 of Legislative Decree 38/2005 and, therefore, they were prepared with clarity and represent a true and fair view of the financial and economic position, the economic result and the cash flows of the Reply Group as at such date, the Report on Operations and some of the information pursuant to Article 123-bis, paragraph 4 of Legislative Decree 58/1998 presented in the Report on Corporate Governance and Ownership Structure are consistent with the Consolidated Financial Statements and are prepared in accordance to the law.
+- the Consolidated Financial Statements of the Reply Group as at 31 December 2018 conform to the International Financial Reporting Standards (IFRS) endorsed by the European Union, as well as to the measures issued to implement Article 9 of Legislative Decree 38/2005 and, therefore, they were prepared with clarity and represent a true and fair view of the financial and economic position, the economic result and the cash flows of the Reply Group as at such date. - the Report on Operations and some of the information pursuant to Article 123-bis, paragraph 4 of Legislative Decree 58/1998 presented in the Report on Corporate Governance and Ownership Structure are consistent with the Consolidated Financial Statements and are prepared in accordance to the law.

-With regard to the key aspects of the audit, EY S.p.A. has identified the valuation of the goodwill and the valuation of payables to minority shareholders and corporate transactions.
+EY S.p.A. has identified the valuation of the goodwill and the valuation of payables to minority shareholders and earn-out as key aspects of the audit.